-Fighting fat with BotoxOctober 7th, 2013 in Overweight and Obesity /
+Fighting fat with BotoxOctober 7, 2013 in Medicine & Health / Overweight and Obesity

 You may know Botox from its use by the rich and famous to eliminate facial wrinkles.
 But now Helene Johannessen, a PhD candidate at the Norwegian University of Science and Technology (NTNU), is studying whether or not Botox could be used as an alternative to treating morbid obesity, replacing costly and dangerous operations.